aboxofsox/cdpm/readme.md

 - Port description
 - System name
 - System description

+### Managed vs Unmanaged
+If you run CDPM on an unmanaged switch, you will be able to obtain the host name, but not an IP address.
+It is expected for the `Device IP` field to be empty when listening to a network interface connected to an unmanaged switch.

 Data expansion isn't planned, but I do plan on refactoring parts of this tool as separate packages; to be more modular.